ivorob/rasp-ci-agent/README.md

-# rasp-ci-agent
+# tci-agent
-Simplest ci agent for raspberry pi machine
+Simplest ci agent

+## Goal
+Ability to use on raspbery pi machine with low memory